dB-Ryzen/mAYHEM/Updating-Firmware.md

 Unplug your HackRF from your computer, wait a few seconds, and plug it back in.
 You should now be running PortaPack code.

+**NOTE**: If you have never updated your HackRF CPLD bitstream, you might also want to do that now, [as advised under "Updating the CPLD" on the HackRF Wiki](https://github.com/mossmann/hackrf/wiki/Updating-Firmware).
+There was a change around April 2014 that is required for PortaPack and newer gr-osmosdr host libraries.
+If the HackRF CPLD bitstream is old, you may encounter odd behavior -- frequencies being a few MHz off, and lots of baseband harmonic distortion.

 ## Restoring HackRF Firmware

 Download the HackRF firmware from the [HackRF project's releases section](https://github.com/mossmann/hackrf/releases/).
 Extract the release archive and change directories into the archive.
 Then change directories into firmware-bin: